2. SIGNIFICANT ACCOUNTING POLICIES

 The measurement of deferred tax reflects the tax consequences that would follow from the way the Company expects, at the reporting date, to recover or settle the carrying amount of its assets and liabilities.
 It is measured using tax rates enacted or substantively enacted at the reporting date.

-Deferred tax liabilities are recognised for all taxable temporary differences.
+Deferred tax liabilities are recognized for all taxable temporary differences.
 Deferred tax assets are recognized to the extent that it is probable that future taxable income will be available against which the deductible temporary differences can be utilized.

 Deferred tax assets are reviewed at each reporting date and based on management’s judgement, are reduced to the extent that it is no longer probable that the related tax benefit will be realized.